sly07/coding-exercises/mobile/map-locations/README.md

 ## Getting Started

-Launch mobile/SFLocations/SFLocations.xcodeproj.
+Launch mobile/SFLocations/SFLocations.xcodeproj in XCode.
 Build and run in a simulator of your choice or run Previews for MapView.

 ## Implementation